DataDog/documentation/content/en/infrastructure/resource_catalog/_index.md

 The Inventory tab shows context for a resource, including team ownership and related services.
 It helps you proactively identify and provide missing ownership information before you need it in an incident.
 The Resource Catalog also shows resource attributes customized for each resource type.
 You can search resources by specific attributes such as the instance type for a host, or the version for a database.

 **Security Tab**:
-The Security tab provides a security centric view of your infrastructure and allows you to understand how your resources are impacted by security risks.
+The Security tab provides a security-centric view of your infrastructure and allows you to understand how your resources are impacted by security risks.

 - [**Misconfigurations**][10]: Tracks the security hygiene and compliance posture of your production environment, automates audit evidence collection, and enables you to remediate misconfigurations that leave your organization vulnerable to attacks.